-The most important acid (also 2,3-dihydroxysuccinic acid or 2,3-dihydroxybutanedioic acid) in Wine in a proportion of 0.5 to 4 g / l, which belongs to the non-volatile acids counts.
-Before the discovery of the tartaric acid itself, its salt became potassium hydrogen tartrate - the Weinstein - held for a solid acid, as this is easily due to its poor water solubility in the wine.
-In the past, this was easier for the chemist to recognize than the well-soluble tartaric acid.
-This was separated in 1769 from the German-Swedish chemist Karl Wilhelm Scheele (1742-1786) from Weinstein and therefore called by him tartaric acid.
-After her continuous construction in the grapes during the maturity period takes contrary to malic acid the proportion no longer off.
-If the cold persists, tartar may be precipitated in the grape.
+The most important acid (also 2,3-dihydroxysuccinic acid or 2,3-dihydroxybutanedioic acid) in Wine with a proportion of 0.5 to 4 g / l, which to the non-volatile acids counts.
+Before the tartaric acid was discovered, its salt became potassium hydrogen tartrate - the Weinstein - thought to be a solid acid, because it is easy to precipitate in wine due to its poor water solubility.
+In the past, this was therefore easier for chemists to recognize than the readily soluble tartaric acid.
+This was separated from Weinstein in 1769 by the German-Swedish chemist Karl Wilhelm Scheele (1742-1786) and therefore called tartaric acid by him.
+After their continuous development in the grapes as opposed to during the ripening period malic acid the proportion no longer decreases.
+If the cold continues, Weinstein can be precipitated in the grape.

-Tartaric acid is by far the most common angry tasting acidity in the wine.
-It is approved within the EU as food additive E 334.
-In compliance with the country-specific, wine-law regulations, it also becomes leavening low-acid wines used to increase the acidity.
-The metatartaric is esterified tartaric acid, which is about to bottling is admitted to the departure of Weinstein to prevent, or to stabilize this.
-The total content of total acidity In wine, the term "tartaric acid" is used, although other acids are also included.
-A derivative of tartaric acid is racemic, See the wine ingredients below total extract,
+Tartaric acid is by far the most angry tasting acidity in the wine.
+It is approved as a food additive E 334 within the EU.
+In compliance with the country-specific, wine law regulations, it also becomes leavening low acid wines used to increase acidity.
+The metatartaric is esterified tartaric acid, which is just before the bottling is added to the elimination of Weinstein to prevent, or to stabilize it.
+The total salary of total acidity in wine, the collective name tartaric acid is used, although other acids are also included.
+It is a derivative of tartaric acid racemic, See the wine ingredients below total extract,